William S. Hamilton

 William Stephen Hamilton (August 4, 1797 – October 9, 1850), a son of Alexander Hamilton and Elizabeth Schuyler Hamilton, was an American politician and miner who lived much of his life in the U.S. state of Illinois and the Wisconsin Territory.
 Hamilton was born in New York, where he attended the United States Military Academy before he resigned and moved to Illinois in 1817.
-In Illinois he lived in Springfield and Peoria and eventually migrated to the lead-mining region of southern Wisconsin and established Hamilton's Diggings at present-day Wiota, Wisconsin.
+In Illinois, he lived in Springfield and Peoria and eventually migrated to the lead-mining region of southern Wisconsin and established Hamilton's Diggings at present-day Wiota, Wisconsin.
 Hamilton served in various political offices and as a commander in two Midwest Indian Wars.
-In 1849 he moved to California during the California Gold Rush.
+In 1849, he moved to California during the California Gold Rush.
 He died in Sacramento, most likely of cholera, in October 1850.

 Early life

-William Stephen Hamilton was born August 4, 1797 in Albany, New York, sixth child and fifth son of Alexander Hamilton and Elizabeth Schuyler.
+William Stephen Hamilton was born August 4, 1797, in Albany, New York, sixth child and fifth son of Alexander Hamilton and Elizabeth Schuyler.
 His maternal grandparents were General Philip Schuyler and Catherine Van Rensselaer.

 William was a month shy of his seventh birthday in 1804 when his father was killed in a duel with Vice President Aaron Burr.
 In 1814, he was admitted to the United States Military Academy, resigning three years later in 1817.
 Following his resignation from West Point, Hamilton moved to Sangamon County, Illinois.
-He lived in Springfield and Peoria, Illinois until 1827 when he moved to the lead mining region around the Fever River.
+He lived in Springfield and Peoria, Illinois, until 1827 when he moved to the lead mining region around the Fever River.

 Career

 Political and militia service

 Hamilton first held elected office in 1824 as a member of the Illinois House of Representatives from Sangamon County in 1824.
 While working in the legislature Hamilton sponsored a bill that imposed a statewide tax intended to fund road repair and maintenance.
 The tax was proportional to property value, to be paid in labor or money, and replaced an older system which required every able-bodied man to work on the roads five days per year.
 The bill passed, and the new law was met with much opposition; it was repealed by the next legislature in 1826–27.
-Hamilton served as aide de camp to Governor Edward Coles, and while living in Illinois, first in Springfield and later in Peoria, Hamilton worked for the General Land Office as Deputy Surveyor of Public Lands.
+Hamilton served as aide de camp to Governor Edward Coles, and while living in Illinois, first in Springfield and later in Peoria, Hamilton worked for the United States General Land Office as Deputy Surveyor of Public Lands.
 In that position he surveyed Springfield's township.
 He was also an incorporator of the original Illinois and Michigan Canal Company, along with Coles and other prominent Illinoisans.

 In late 1827, Hamilton served during the Winnebago War in the volunteer Illinois Militia as a captain.
-Hamilton commanded a company raised in Galena, Illinois known as the Galena Mounted Volunteers.
-Hamilton's company was under the command of Henry Dodge and was mustered into service on August 26, 1827 and released on September 10, 1827.
+Hamilton commanded a company raised in Galena, Illinois, known as the Galena Mounted Volunteers.
+Hamilton's company was under the command of Henry Dodge and was mustered into service on August 26, 1827, and released on September 10, 1827.
 Hamilton moved to Wisconsin and established Hamilton's Diggings in 1827.